 THz wave technology could also be used for wound healing in animals.
 Studies have shown that exposing animals to THz waves can help them grow new cells and heal wounds faster.
 This could be particularly useful for treating chronic wounds or wounds that heal slowly.

-A study published in the journal Wound Repair and Regeneration investigated the use of THz for promoting wound healing in rats.
-The study showed that THz radiation stimulated cell and hastened wound healing in the rats.
+A study published in the journal Wound Repair and Regeneration investigated the use of THz radiation for promoting wound healing in rats.
+The study showed that THz radiation stimulated cell proliferation and hastened wound healing in the rats.
 The researchers suggested that THz radiation could be used as a potential therapy for chronic wounds or wounds that heal slowly in animals.

 Source: K. S. Kavuri, K. C. C. Kumar, K. Y. Li, E. A. Akkus, and H. K. Singh, “Terahertz radiation promotes wound healing through activation of the VEGF signaling pathway,” Wound Repair Regen.
 26, 426-434 (2018).